fiskaltrust/rollout-doc/en/middleware/README.md

 #### Data export via the fiskaltrust.Portal

-The following data can be exported per queue:
+The following data can be exported per Queue:

 - Full export (XML or CSV) - export of all data sent to the Queue.
 The data is aggregated in the form of an XML file or CSV file.
 - Action journal in internal fiskaltrust format (JSON)